tomasantunes/main-wiki2/The Problem/Law/personal-injury-claim.md

 - In all cases of common law negligence – a claimant will need to show fault on the part of the defendant.
 - A genuine accident – in which nobody was at fault – will not give rise to liability under the law of negligence.
 - A prospective claimant is expected to comply with a ‘Pre-Action Protocol’, which requires steps to be taken to try to resolve the issue without formal legal proceedings.
+- Unless you have legal insurance or particularly deep pockets, you are unlikely to be legally represented.